zoffline/zwift-offline/README.md

 menu (e.g. name, nationality, weight change, etc).

 To obtain your current profile:
-* __NOTE:__ instead of performing the steps below you can instead use the "Get Zwift profile" button in the launcher window (Windows and macOS only).
+* __NOTE:__ instead of performing the steps below you can instead use the "Settings - Zwift" button in the launcher window (Windows and macOS only).
 * Ensure zoffline is disabled.
 * Run ``scripts/get_profile.py -u <your_zwift_username>``
   * Or, if using the Windows zoffline.exe version without Python installed you can run ``get_profile.exe`` obtained from https://github.com/zoffline/zwift-offline/releases/tag/zoffline_helper in place of ``scripts/get_profile.py``